wudilu/KEGG_Pathway/README.md

 # KEGG_Pathway
-Download the pathway images of the related genes
+Using the R package "KEGGREST" to download the pathway images of the related genes ,and change the background color of the target genes to make the means of image more clearly.